mlivesu/cinolib/README.md

 A tutorial with detailed info on how to use the library is under developement.
 In the meanwhile, you can explore the [**examples**](https://github.com/mlivesu/cinolib/tree/master/examples#examples)  folder, which contains a constantly growing number of sample projects that showcase the core features of the library, and will be the backbone of the forthcoming tutorial.

 ## Contributors
 Marco Livesu is the creator and lead developer of the library.
-CinoLib has also received contributions from: Daniela Cabiddu (CNR IMATI), Claudio Mancinelli and Enrico Puppo (University of Genoa), Chrystiano Araújo (UBC), Thomas Alderighi (CNR ISTI), Fabrizio Corda (University of Cagliari), Gianmarco Cherchi (University of Cagliari) and Tommaso Sorgente (CNR IMATI).
+CinoLib has also received contributions from: Daniela Cabiddu and Tommaso Sorgente (CNR IMATI), Claudio Mancinelli and Enrico Puppo (University of Genoa), Chrystiano Araújo (UBC), Thomas Alderighi (CNR ISTI), Fabrizio Corda, Gianmarco Cherchi and Federico Meloni (University of Cagliari).

 ## Citing us
 If you use CinoLib in your academic projects, please consider citing the library using the following